 It was our second day at the Haat or festival and the venue was village Ranapur.
 This one was a bit closer to Jhabua where we were staying.
 At Ranapur, the fair was far more crowded.
 The format was more or less the same but the style of dressing up entirely different.

 Girls here wore printed or to be specific Bandhini print clothes.
 In Vaalpur, plainclothes was almost a rule.
 The silver jewelry here was absolutely different, though still as heavy.
 There was no trace of anything like Vaalpur either of people or at the shops.
 Girls wore fancy clips in their hair and kept the clip part of their hair open.
 While the rest of the head was covered and reminded me of an old Punjabi Boli ’Khulla Rakhdi Clip wala paasa’.

 The giant wheels were bigger and motorized.
 There were far more paan shops here and business brisker.
 It was a sight to see people coming in overloaded vehicles, in trucks and bullock carts.
 There were dances happening in some corners.
 Processions were taken out with song and dance.
 The same MP came visiting again, but this time helicopter was not visible.
 At one place there was a male dancer with turmeric all over his body.
 A red cloth wrapped around his upper body and a decorated coconut in his hand and there were many drums being beaten all around him.

 Shops at the Haat

 I found the little shops amusing.
 We went looking for silver jewelry only to find that it is way too heavy for my urban consumption.
 I discovered clay Tawas that is baked in a way that they need to be broken before being used.
-I saw some rural innovations, as the old rubber tyres recycled to make chappals and buckets.
-We saw some smart tailors making instant dresses for foreigners with the hand woven clothes that they weave in their homes.
+I saw some rural innovations, as the old rubber tires recycled to make chappals and buckets.
+We saw some smart tailors making instant dresses for foreigners with the handwoven clothes that they weave in their homes.